Date published: 2022-6-27

 Make 4th of July activities fun for seniors

-We’ve rounded up over a dozen ideas for adapting those traditional activities so older adults can join in the fun while staying comfortable and calm.
+We’ve rounded up more than a dozen ideas for adapting traditional 4th of July activities for seniors so they can join the fun while staying comfortable and calm.

 Many seniors still enjoy traditional celebrations like going to a relative or friend’s house for a lively barbecue.
 Others love to see live fireworks in the evening.